kkga/ter/docs/usage/index.md

 ### Build a site

-This command will recursively search for `*.md` files in the current directory and generate a site into the `_site` directory:
+Default command will recursively search for `*.md` files in the current directory and generate a site into the `_site` directory:

 ```
 deno run -A --unstable https://deno.land/x/ter/main.ts
 ```

-Use `--input`/`--output` flags for custom source/destination directories:
+Use `--input` and `--output` flags for custom source/destination directories:

 ```
 deno run -A --unstable https://deno.land/x/ter/main.ts --input pages --output _dist